 You don’t have to make a double crust or deal with any peeling or chopping.
 The single pie crust can certainly be homemade (How to Make Pie Crust from Scratch), but I have become totally spoiled with Trader Joe’s frozen pie crusts.
 For $2, you have a great single crust with almost no work.
 I actually think they are better than the ones I used to make from scratch, so this time saver has been an easy swap for me.
 You could also use a single chocolate or graham cracker crust if you wanted to get really crazy.
 The pumpkin filling ingredients come together in one bowl.
 In this case, a food processor does all the mixing, making an easy recipe even easier.

-When I saw this recipe for Ultra-Creamy Pumpkin Pie in the Oregonian’s November 6th Foodday, I knew it would be a winner.
+When I saw a recipe for Ultra-Creamy Pumpkin Pie in the Oregonian’s Foodday, I knew it would be a winner.
 A cross between pumpkin pie & cheesecake has got to be good.
 The sweetness is split between brown sugar and maple syrup, and the perfectly silky smooth filling comes compliments of the eggs, cream cheese, and heavy cream.
 I almost never have the evaporated milk, called for in most traditional pumpkin pie recipes, on hand, but these ingredients are like survivalist staples at our house.
 In case of natural disaster, we will have no bottled water and be unable to locate a single working flashlight, but count on us to have a year’s supply of butter and cheese.

 Thanksgiving (and the rest of winter) is around the corner.
 If you are in charge of making the pumpkin pie, try this one.
 I have already made it twice.
 The second time I declared an early lunch and ate a thick slice of pie with a hot cup of coffee.
 My daughter, our in-house food critic, piped up from her seat next to me, “This is the best pumpkin pie in the whole world!”
 She is her daddy’s girl, and she is right.